pdohara/gitinit/contents/pages/branching.md

     git checkout [branch name]

-Since this is a common workflow there is a shortcut version of this using only the checkout command:
+Since this is a common Workflow there is a shortcut version of this using only the checkout command:

     git checkout -b [branch name]

 So let's assume you are refactoring while others continue to develop on master.
-To create a branch called refactor you issue the command `git checkout -b refactor`.
+To create a branch called refactoring you issue the command `git checkout -b refactoring`.
 At this point your repository could look like this:

     7576855 --- dfa5664 --- 10a326c --- 68ca42e (master)(origin\master)
-                                         \ (refactor)
+                                         \ (refactoring)

 The `origin` server will look like this: